silicon-mountain/github-cm/README.md

 GitHub Africa
 =============

-This project highlights the usage of GitHub in Africa.
-It is based on the [CodeAfrica](http://codeafrica.org) initiative and it's updated and deployed to the [Silicon Mountain](http://smconf.org/github-africa) site.
-Using GitHub's API it searches for users who have an African country or city listed in their profile.
-This is an imperfect method but it does help illustrate the occurance of GitHub in Africa.
-We feel that this provides a good proxy about where opensource and modern software practices is growing in Africa.
+This project highlights the usage of GitHub in Cameroon.
+It is based on the [CodeAfrica](http://codeafrica.org) initiative and it's updated and deployed to the [Silicon Mountain](http://smconf.org/github-cm) site.
+Using GitHub's API it searches for users who have an Cameroon or a Cameroonian city listed on their profile.
+This is an imperfect method but it shows the usage of GitHub in Cameroon.
+We feel that this provides a good proxy about where opensource and modern software practices is growing in Cameroon.

-These scripts will generate [github-africa](https://github.com/silicon-mountain/github-users-africa/blob/master/github-users.csv) list.
-We use this to generate a Map with [MapBox](http://mapbox.com) and deployed to [Silicon Mountain site](http://smconf.org/github-africa)
+These scripts will generate [github-cm](https://github.com/silicon-mountain/github-users-africa/blob/master/github-users.csv) list.
+We use this to generate a Map with [MapBox](http://mapbox.com) and deployed to [Silicon Mountain site](http://smconf.org/github-cm)

 Feel free to check out the [license](LICENSE), and make contributions through pull requests.